Xue Dingshan: Legend and literary origins

 Some folktales say that Xue Dingshan and Fan Lihua were originally the Golden Boy and Jade Girl.
-The Jade Emperor was furious with them for breaking celestial utensils during the Peach Banquet and sought to punish them.
-Fortunately, the Old Man of the South Pole interceded, but as a result, they were demoted to the mortal world.
-On her way down, the Jade Maiden smiled at an unattractive immortal known as Wuguixing (五鬼星; Five Ghost Star), aware that he too would descend to earth and become entangled with her fate.
-Meanwhile, the Golden Boy expressed disgust at her flirtatiousness.
-This is said to explain Xue Dingshan's dislike for Fan Lihua and their three divorces.
-Wuguixing was reincarnated as the Tartar general Yang Fan, who became Fan Lihua's fiancé.
-During the final battle, Fan Lihua killed Yang Fan.
-His vengeful soul was believed to have reincarnated as Xue Dingshan and Fan Lihua's son, Xue Gang.
-Later, under the influence of alcohol, Xue Gang killed the Seventh Prince of Tang during the Lantern Festival, leading to the downfall and near annihilation of the Xue family.
+According to these tales, the Jade Emperor became angry with them after they broke celestial utensils during the Peach Banquet and intended to punish them.
+The Old Man of the South Pole intervened on their behalf, but they were nevertheless sent to the mortal world.
+As the Jade Girl descended to the human world, she smiled at an unattractive immortal named Wuguixing (五鬼星; Five Ghost Star), who was also destined to be reincarnated.
+The Golden Boy was displeased by her behavior.
+This episode is said to explain Xue Dingshan's dislike of Fan Lihua and their three divorces.
+Wuguixing was later reincarnated as the Tartar general Yang Fan, who became Fan Lihua's fiancé.
+During the final battle, Fan Lihua killed Yang Fan, whose vengeful spirit was subsequently said to have been reincarnated as the couple's son, Xue Gang.
+During the Lantern Festival, Xue Gang, while drunk, accidentally killed the Seventh Prince of Tang.
+The incident led to the downfall and near destruction of the Xue family.

+In September 1958, during an inspection tour in Hunan, Mao Zedong attended a performance of the Xiang opera Da Yan Hui Yao (打雁回窑), staged by the Hunan Provincial Xiang Opera Troupe.
+The following day, Mao commented that Xue Dingshan was not mentioned in official historical records about Xue Rengui, who had one son, Xue Ne.
+Some scholars have consequently regarded Xue Dingshan as a fictional character based partly on historical figures such as Xue Ne and Xue Chuyu.